php-ru/symfony-docs-ru/quick_tour/the_architecture.rst

 How does this work?
 Symfony notices that your class extends ``AbstractExtension`` and so *automatically* registers it as a Twig extension.
 This is called autoconfiguration, and it works for *many* many things.
-Just create a class and then extend a base class (or implement an interface).
+Create a class and then extend a base class (or implement an interface).
 Symfony takes care of the rest.

 Blazing Speed: The Cached Container